Alpha-Fetoprotein Tumor Marker (Blood)

 Blood urea nitrogen, or BUN, and creatinine level tests.
 These show how well your kidneys are working.

 Complete blood count, or CBC.
-This test measures your red blood cells, white blood cells, and platelets, which help
+This test measures the level of your red blood cells, white blood cells, and platelets,

-blood to clot.
+which help blood to clot.
 It also shows how well your bone marrow is working.
-Your marrow is
+Your

 Viral hepatitis tests.
 Hepatitis B and C are linked to liver cancer, so you may have tests for viral hepatitis.